 Successfully building a diverse, equitable, and inclusive workforce gives your company a competitive advantage, enabling organizations to better attract and retain the best talent – as well as fostering a culture of belonging where all employees feel welcome and safe.

-What steps can organizations take to foster DEI in the workplace?
+What steps can you take to foster DEI in the workplace?

-Broadly, fostering DEI in the workplace looks the same for each organization: equal opportunities and fair representation for everyone.
+Broadly, fostering diversity, equity, and inclusion in the workplace looks the same for each organization: equal opportunities and fair treatment for everyone.
 However, beneath the surface, there are nuances unique to each organization; nuances that will determine how you can successfully promote DEI in your workplace.

 Be informed; learn the history, background, and context.
 “We need to educate ourselves first,” says Judith Williams.
 “There’s a plethora of anti-racism resources out there that can be yielded via a simple Google search.”